 Congratulations to the 2023-24 Cykler Song Scholar Winners, Paula Alva Garcia and Madison Stepherson!

-This award serves to provide financial support and mentorship to graduate students interested in pursuing original research related to song and to encourage the exploration of underexplored song repertoire.
-Paula and Madison will be provided a $6000 research award and mentorship from Stephen Rodgers, Edmund A. Cykler Chair in Music and Professor of Music Theory and Musicianship, over the course of the 2023/24 academic year.
+Alva Garcia and Stepherson earned a $6000 research award and mentorship from Stephen Rodgers, Edmund A. Cykler Chair in Music and Professor of Music Theory and Musicianship, over the course of the 2023/24 academic year.

 Paula Alva Garcia

-About Paula's project:
+About Paula’s Project:

 Madison Stepherson